Deliberate

 almost made

-Every fork logged.
+Every fork logged — and in strict mode, no consequential action runs until its decision is captured first.
 Policy gates on prod writes.
 Approval workflows your compliance team can sign off on.

 Built for teams running LangGraph or OpenAI Agents pipelines in production.